Eswatini: Higher education

 The University of Eswatini, Southern African Nazarene University and Eswatini Medical Christian University are the institutions that offer university education in the country.
 A campus of Limkokwing University of Creative Technology can be found at Sidvwashini (Sidwashini), a suburb of Mbabane.
 Ngwane Teacher's College and William Pitcher College are the country's teaching colleges.
 The Good Shepherd Hospital in Siteki is home to the College for Nursing Assistants.
 The University of Eswatini is the national university, established in 1982 by act of Parliament, and is headquartered at Kwaluseni with additional campuses in Mbabane and Luyengo.
 The Southern African Nazarene University in Manzini was established in 2010 as a merger of the Nazarene College of Nursing, College of Theology and the Nazarene Teachers College.

 Eswatini Medical Christian University, focusing on medical education, was established in 2012 and is Eswatini's newest university.
 It is in Mbabane.
 The campus of Limkokwing University was opened at Sidvwashini in Mbabane in 2012.
 The main centre for technical training in Eswatini is the Eswatini College of Technology Other technical and vocational institutions include the Gwamile Vocational and Commercial Training Institute in Matsapha, the Manzini Industrial and Training Centre in Manzini, Nhlangano Agricultural Skills Training Centre, and Siteki Industrial Training Centre.

 In addition to these institutions, the kingdom also has the Eswatini Institute of Management and Public Administration (SIMPA) and Institute of Development Management (IDM).
 SIMPA is a government-owned management and development institute, and IDM is a regional organisation in Botswana, Lesotho, and Eswatini, providing training, consultancy, and research in management.
 North Carolina State University's Poole College of Management is a sister school of SIMPA.
 The Mananga Management Centre was established at Ezulwini as Mananga Agricultural Management Centre in 1972 as an international management development centre offering training of middle and senior managers.

+Tourism

+Tourism in Eswatini developed significantly during the apartheid era, attracting visitors with different policies from South Africa.
+Tourists came for television programmes, sporting events, and gambling unavailable in South Africa.
+Tourist numbers rose from 89,015 in 1972 to 257,997 in 1989.
+Post-apartheid, growth slowed as neighbouring countries became more appealing.
+Now, Eswatini emphasises its traditional culture and status as the last sub-Saharan African monarchy to attract tourists.
+The Eswatini Tourism Board, established in 2003, promotes royal celebrations and game parks.
+In 2006, Eswatini joined the Lubombo Route agreement with South Africa and Mozambique, allowing cross-border travel on a single visa.